 This column was printed in the Cambridge Chronicle and University Journal, a local weekly paper, between 1915 and 1923.
 It appeared weekly or monthly at different times and the content fluctuated between a mere reiteration of Headquarters Gazette material and regular reviews of local activity.

 It ran for seven distinct periods under at least four names.

-Scout News 1st January 1915 – Pathfinder (once The pathfinder) This period included articles by John Morrish (later Murrish).
-One Column was signed AFH, Pathfinder.
+Scout News 1st January 1915 – By Pathfinder (once The pathfinder).
+One Column was signed AFH, Pathfinder, presumably the regular contributor.
+This period included articles by John Morrish (later Murrish).
 It is confirmed in Feb 1915 that pathfinder is a Scout.

 Scout News 3rd March 1915 – 27th Aug 1915 Hawk eye The identity is conformed as SM W R J Copplestone as he departs for the army.

 Scout News September 1915 – November 1916 This period contained little troop news but extracts from HQ Gazette.
 A strong Woodcraft element is seen in this period.
 The column did not use a readily identifiable column header at until this period, and other Scout news sits alongside the largely regular column.
 Author ‘Wolverine’, probably John Murrish.
 Towards the end of this period C T Wood DC wrote one column and contributed to others.
 In one of these he acknowledges that J Marrish (a typographical error) was to go at the end of November.
 Whilst not quite linking John with Wolverine it is nevertheless clear.